Hate That I Love You: Background and release

 American singer and songwriter Ne-Yo co-wrote and provided vocals on "Hate That I Love You".

 In early 2007, Rihanna began to work with songwriters and producers on a follow-up album to A Girl like Me.
 She spent the week of the Grammy Awards writing with Def Jam labelmate Ne-Yo, who gave her vocal lessons.
 They wrote and sang "Hate That I Love You", which was co-written and produced by Norwegian duo Stargate.
 "Hate That I Love You" was recorded at the Battery Studios in New York City, Westlake Recording Studios in Los Angeles and Lethal Studios in Bridgetown.
 Phil Tan mixed it, and Ne-Yo provided vocal production.
 Ne-Yo told American magazine Vibe:

 When people tell me that my song-writing style seems like it could have come from the '60s, '70s, or early '80s, I take that as a compliment.
 Back in the day, people paid more attention to the poetics of the love song.
 Today [in songs] there is usually more sexual element than a romantic one.
 The best way to express an emotion like love is through storytelling.
 It makes it more 'I can relate to this character in this song, because I've been through something similar.'
 You hear that kind of storytelling in the song that I wrote for Rihanna called 'Hate That I Love You'.

 "Hate That I Love You" was released as the third single from Good Girl Gone Bad.
 Def Jam Recordings serviced it to contemporary hit, rhythmic and urban radio stations in the United States on August 21, 2007.
 A seven-minute-long K-Klassic remix of the song was released digitally on October 22, 2007, in more than twenty countries.
 On October 29, 2007, a two-track extended play (EP), featuring the album version of "Hate That I Love You" and the K-Klassic remix, was released on iTunes.
 In November 2007, "Hate That I Love You" was released as a CD and Maxi single in Germany.
-The CD single includes the album version and "Hate That I Love You" the K-Klassic remix, while the maxi single also includes the instrumental version and the music video.
-On November 16, 2007, a three-track EP was released on iTunes, including the album version of "Hate That I Love You", the K-Klassic remix and its instrumental version.
+The CD single includes the album version of "Hate That I Love You" and the K-Klassic remix, while the maxi single also includes the instrumental version and the music video.
 In late 2007, a Spanglish version titled "Hate That I Love You (Odio Amarte)" with vocals by singer David Bisbal leaked.
-It was released via iTunes in Argentina, Brazil and Spain.
+It was released via iTunes in Argentina, Brazil, and Spain.
 This version is included on David Bisbal's 2007 live album Premonición Live.
 Cantonese and Mandarin versions of the song, featuring Hong Kong singer Hins Cheung, were included in Asian releases of Good Girl Gone Bad: Reloaded (2008).